Skip to main content

 Wikipedia

-Raised in Hawthorne, California, Wilson's formative influences included George Gershwin, the Four Freshmen, Phil Spector, and Burt Bacharach.
+Wilson's formative influences included George Gershwin, the Four Freshmen, Phil Spector, and Burt Bacharach.
 In 1961, he began his professional career as a member of the Beach Boys, serving as the band's songwriter, producer, co-lead vocalist, bassist, keyboardist, and de facto leader.
-After signing with Capitol Records in 1962, he became the first pop artist credited for writing, arranging, producing, and performing his own material.
-He also produced other acts, most notably the Honeys and American Spring.
+After signing with Capitol Records in 1962, he became the first pop musician credited for writing, arranging, producing, and performing his own material.
+He also produced acts such as the Honeys and American Spring.
 By the mid-1960s he had written or co-written more than two dozen U.S. Top 40 hits, including the number-ones "Surf City" (1963), "I Get Around" (1964), "Help Me, Rhonda" (1965), and "Good Vibrations" (1966).
-He is considered among the first music producer auteurs and the first rock producers to apply the studio as an instrument.
+He is considered the first rock producer to apply the studio as an instrument and one of the first music producer auteurs.

-In 1964, Wilson had a nervous breakdown and resigned from regular concert touring to focus on songwriting and production, leading to works such as the Beach Boys' Pet Sounds and his first credited solo release, "Caroline, No" (both 1966), as well as the unfinished album Smile.
-As he declined professionally and psychologically in the late 1960s, his contributions to the band diminished, and legends grew around his lifestyle of seclusion, overeating, and drug abuse.
-His first comeback, divisive among fans, yielded the would-be solo effort The Beach Boys Love You (1977).
-In the 1980s, he formed a controversial creative and business partnership with his psychologist, Eugene Landy, and relaunched his solo career with the self-titled album Brian Wilson (1988).
-Wilson disassociated from Landy in 1991 and went on to tour regularly as a solo artist from 1999 to 2022.
+Facing lifelong struggles with mental illness, Wilson had a nervous breakdown in late 1964 and subsequently withdrew from regular concert touring to focus on songwriting and production.
+This resulted in works of greater sophistication, such as the Beach Boys' Pet Sounds and his first credited solo release, "Caroline, No" (both 1966), as well as the unfinished album Smile.
+Branded a genius, by the late 1960s, his productivity and mental health had significantly declined, leading to periods marked by reclusion, overeating, and substance abuse.
+His first professional comeback yielded 15 Big Ones (1976) and the almost solo effort The Beach Boys Love You (1977).
+In the 1980s, he formed a controversial creative and business partnership with his psychologist, Eugene Landy, and relaunched his solo career with the album Brian Wilson (1988).
+Wilson dissociated from Landy in 1991 and toured regularly from 1999 to 2022.
+He completed a version of Smile in 2004, earning him his greatest acclaim as a solo artist.
+He died in 2025 of respiratory arrest.

-Heralding popular music's recognition as an art form, Wilson's accomplishments as a producer helped initiate an era of unprecedented creative autonomy for label-signed acts.
-The youth culture of the 1960s is commonly associated with his early songs, and he is regarded as an important figure to many music genres and movements, including the California sound, art pop, psychedelia, chamber pop, progressive music, punk, outsider, and sunshine pop.
+Heralding popular music's recognition as an art form, Wilson's accomplishments as a producer and composer helped initiate an era of unprecedented creative autonomy for label-signed acts.
+He contributed to the development of many music genres and movements, including the California sound, art pop, psychedelia, chamber pop, progressive music, punk, outsider, and sunshine pop.
 Since the 1980s, his influence has extended to styles such as post-punk, indie rock, emo, dream pop, Shibuya-kei, and chillwave.
-Wilson's accolades include numerous industry awards, inductions into multiple music halls of fame, and entries on several "greatest of all time" critics' rankings.
+He received numerous industry awards, including two Grammy Awards and Kennedy Center Honors, as well as nominations for a Golden Globe Award and Primetime Emmy Award.
+He was inducted into the Rock and Roll Hall of Fame in 1988 and the Songwriters Hall of Fame in 2000.
+His life and career were dramatized in the 2014 biopic Love and Mercy.

 Editions